Mohammadtafakori01/image-creator/Readme.md

-# CmdImage
+# ImageCreator

-CmdImage is a PHP class that allows you to create and manipulate images.
+ImageCreator is a PHP class that allows you to create and manipulate images.
 This class can create images, add backgrounds, text, and stickers, and then output the final image in various formats.

 ## Requirements